Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Do Dogs Like to Sleep in the Dark?

 Yes.
-Most dogs like to keep a schedule similar to their owners and will usually sleep at night.
+Dogs have a diurnal circadian rhythm, which means they tend to fall asleep when it gets dark.
+This works as an “inner clock” that controls their sleep/wake cycle and is essential for many body functions.
+Most dogs keep a schedule similar to their owners and will sleep at night.
 Dogs often get better sleep in complete darkness, so you won’t need to worry about adding light by their bed, as long as the sun comes up shortly after they wake.
 Dogs also tend to deal with darkness better when their owners are nearby; they may only get frightened when their owners are at work and the house gets too dark.

 Divider 2